ajroach42/ajroach42.github.io/_posts/2019-02-24-tech-for-the-future.md

 ## TLS/HTTPS

 HTTPS is HTTP over TLS.
 [Wikipedia will explain HTTPS better than I will](https://en.wikipedia.org/wiki/HTTPS).
 This is the foundation of modern web security.
 It requires us to rely on certificate authorities, and only works as far as those certificate authorities can be trusted.

-At the moment, it remains to be seen if this will be an effective form of general security, but it is at the very least a point of centralization in the modern internet, giving us a point of failure for security (and therefore a target for bad actors.)
+Even if we can trust our certificate authorities, they at the very least another point of centralization in the modern internet, giving us a point of failure for our security (and therefore a target for bad actors.)
+That alone is probably enough reason to start thinking about how to replace our existing certificate authorities.

 # What I'm doing